Enhance Sample Efficiency and Robustness of End-to-end Urban Autonomous Driving via Semantic Masked World Model: Related Works

 \subsection{Latent World Model}

 In dealing with high-dimensional inputs, the latent world model provides a flexible way to represent the key information of observations.
 The world model~\cite{ha2018recurrent} is learned through two stages: representation learning and latent dynamics learning.
-Transforming the high-dimensional inputs into compact state representations, this model show its superiority in doing numerous predictions in a single batch, without having to generate images.
-PlaNet~\cite{hafner2019learning} coordinated the two stages and proposed recurrent stochastic state model(RSSM), which enables fast online planning in latent space with both deterministic and stochastic components.
-Dreamer~\cite{hafner2019dream} can use RSSM model to imagine the long-term future.
-DreamerV2's~\cite{hafner2020mastering} latent variable uses vectors of multiple classification variables and optimizes them using straight through gradients.
-Stochastic latent actor-critic(SLAC)~\cite{lee2020stochastic} provides a novel and principled approach for unifying stochastic sequential models and RL into a single method.
-Bridging reality and dream(BIRD)~\cite{zhu2020bridging} maximizes the mutual information between imaginary and real trajectories to better generalize the policy improvement from one to the other.
+Transforming the high-dimensional inputs into compact state representations, this model shows its superiority in doing numerous predictions in a single batch, without the need for image generation.
+PlaNet~\cite{hafner2019learning} coordinated the two stages and proposed recurrent stochastic state model (RSSM), which enables fast online planning in latent space with both deterministic and stochastic components.
+PlaNet-Bayes~\cite{okada2020planet} represented an advancement of the PlaNet model by incorporating Bayesian inference to account for the presence of two forms of uncertainty in the latent models and actions.
+Dreamer~\cite{hafner2020dream} can use the RSSM model to imagine the long-term future.
+DreamerV2's~\cite{hafner2021mastering} latent variable uses vectors of multiple classification variables and optimizes them using straight-through gradients.
+Stochastic latent SAC (SLAC)~\cite{lee2020stochastic} offers a principled approach to merge stochastic sequential models and RL into a unified method.
+Bridging reality and dream (BIRD)~\cite{zhu2020bridging} aims to improve policy generalization by maximizing mutual information between real and imaginary trajectories.
+The advancement of the latent model presents novel opportunities for the realization of end-to-end autonomous driving systems.